 Happy foods - croissants from a local bakery, ice cream with chunky things in it, pinot noir (bonus points for singing peeno noir while I'm drinking it)

 Connection tools - doing something new in Columbia with the hubs, google chatting with my best friend, going out to dinner with girlfriends

-Calming tools - sitting in the backyard on a sunny day, walking the dogs by myself, restorative yoga/laying in child's post for 5+ minutes
+Calming tools - sitting in the backyard on a sunny day, walking the dogs by myself, restorative yoga/laying in child's post for a few minutes

-Laughter tools - watching episodes of aforementioned Unbreakable Kimmie Schmidt, playing with my dogs, listening to funny podcasts (big fan of The Great Debates)
+Laughter tools - watching episodes of aforementioned Unbreakable Kimmie Schmidt, playing with my dogs, listening to funny podcasts (big fan of The Great Debates right now)